Ghost in the Shell 2: Innocence: Soundtrack

 The soundtrack was composed by Kenji Kawai, who also did Ghost in the Shell soundtrack.
-As he expressed in the liner notes, he agreed with Mamoru Oshii that the soundtrack pattern itself somewhat after "would follow the music from the original film."
+As he expressed in the liner notes, he agreed with Mamoru Oshii that the soundtrack pattern itself somewhat after and "would follow the music from the original film."
 Additionally, Oshii made specific requests for "a huge music box," a "jazzy theme," and a "reprise of the song 'Follow Me'".

 The music box, heard in the "Doll House" tracks, was procured from Sankyo Shoji.
 Wanting it to sound as if played in a huge space, Kenji Kawai had the music box recorded in studio, and then played back in the underground quarry of Ohya with four speakers and two subwoofers, where it was recorded with eight microphones.

 The minyoh singers chorus, heard in the "Chants" in the first movie, and in the "Ballade of Puppets" in Innocence, was expanded to include 75 performers, which proved challenging to record.
 The session lasted for 14 straight hours.

-"Follow Me" is a reprise of a song originally interpreted by Demis Roussos in 1982.
+"Follow Me" is a reprise of a song originally interpreted by Demis Roussos in 1982 and covered by Kimiko Itoh.
 The music is based on Joaquín Rodrigo's Concierto de Aranjuez, with lyrics by Herbert Kretzmer and Hal Shaper.